webhdx/ETH2GC/README.md

 - assemble everything

 > [!TIP]
 > Are you interested in buying fully assembled unit or DIY kit?
-I'm selling these [on my store 🛍️](https://store.webhdx.dev/)
+I'm selling these [in my store 🛍️](https://store.webhdx.dev/)

 ### Parts list
 | Part                                              | Quantity | Links                                                                                                                                                                                                                                                                                          |